 Grading Made Easy:

-Once your students complete their assignments it's time to grade!
+When your students complete their assignments, it's time to grade!
 You can access assignments you'd like to grade directly from your Timeline.
 You can use the Timeline filter Done to display any ungraded complete assignment.

 Automatic Grading for Multiple Choice

 Multiple choice questions are automatically graded in Kiddom.
 When a student submits their answers, you will see a robot icon next to points box.

 If you need to, you can still manually edit the points.
 Students can also continue to resubmit work.